segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 93 November 30, 2018

+**Today's Progress**: Today I styled the blog portion of my sewing site to match the rest of it.

+**Thoughts**: I am nearly done, but have stared at this screen so long that it is all starting to look like gibberish.
+Fresh eyes on it tomorrow to figure out why my color doesn't reach the bottom.

 ### Day 92 November 28, 2018

 **Today's Progress**: I played around with my sewing site, changing up the color scheme mostly.